Scott Malone: Club career

-Wolves
+Wolverhampton Wanderers

 Born in Rowley Regis, England, Malone is a product of Wolves' academy, having joined the club at the age of nine, and signed a professional contract with the club in February 2009, aged 18.
 He immediately departed for a spell on loan at Hungarian club Újpest, a partner club of Wolves, and made his Újpest debut, in a 2–0 win over Siófok on 7 March 2009.
 Malone then scored his first Újpest goal on 24 April 2009, in a 3–0 win over Budapest Honvéd.
-Malone went on to make eight appearances, scoring once, and helped them qualify for the newly formed UEFA Europa League.
+Malone went on to make eight appearances, scoring once, and helped them finish second in the Nemzeti Bajnokság I and to qualify for the newly formed UEFA Europa League.
 During this season, he also won Wolves' Academy Player of the Season Award.

 Malone joined League One club Southend United on loan on 24 November 2009.
 Malone made his Southend United debut on the same day, where he made his first start, in a 2–0 loss against Tranmere Rovers.
 Then on 12 December 2009, Malone provided an assist for Francis Laurent to score the first goal of the game against Hartlepool United as they went on to win 3–2.
 Malone established himself in the first team, playing in the left–back position.
 After extending his loan spell for another month, it was subsequently later extended until the end of the 2009–10 season.
 Despite suffering an injury, Malone made 17 appearances in total for the Shrimpers during a campaign that ended in relegation.
 After his loan spell at Southend United came to an end, Malone signed a one–year contract extension with the club.

 On 22 October 2010, Malone went out on loan again, joining League Two club Burton Albion on a one–month deal.
 Malone made his Burton Albion debut, the next day, playing 90 minutes, in a 3–0 win over Bradford City.
 During the match, Malone made an impressive display, helping the club keep a clean sheet and almost scored, earning him a Man of the Match Award.
 Having made 11 appearances so far, Malone's loan spell with the club was extended until the end of the season.
 Despite suffering from injuries, Malone scored his first goal in English football on 30 April 2011 in a 1–1 draw against former club Southend United and went on to make 22 appearances.
 Malone was linked with a return to Burton Albion on loan ahead of the 2011–12 season, but this was ruled out by Manager Paul Peschisolido and Malone, himself.
 Although Malone signed a new contract, Wolves put a price tag on Malone of about £150K.